maximzaika/amazing-grazing2/readme.md

 		<script src="js/amazing-grazing/feedback.js"></script>
 		<script src='https://www.google.com/recaptcha/api.js'></script>
 		```
 	  - The HTML is generated via .PHP file.
-To modify it, go to *../php/* folder, open *feedback.php* using a notepad, read comments, perform direct manipulations, save the file, and reload the page
+To modify it, go to *../php/* folder, open *generate-feedback-tab.php* using a notepad, read comments, perform direct manipulations, save the file, and reload the page
 6. Configure & set up the floating **back to top button** located on every page.
 Perform these actions when creating a new page ONLY:
 	- Add the following line to the bottom of the `<body>` section before `<scripts>`:
 	```html